DeoluVS/q2-coursework-blueprint/README.md

 - As a player, I want the sequence to lengthen after each round.
 - As a player, I would like a summary screen for after
 - As a player, I want to be able to see my current score as time the game progresses.
+- As a player, I would like a how to play screen to know how the game works.

 ### Wireframes
 For this website, I want it to be more JavaScript heavy rather than design heavy so one of the things I will work towards is just using a simplistic design but still doing the best I can to make it pass all the validator pass checks.
 This game is more geared towards the mobile view but it can be played on desktop, mobiles and tablets.
 Here is the mobile view of the wireframe: